 Like other Motronics, 745i turbo binaries can be modified for fuel maps, ignition maps, turbo specific boost cut function and more.
 Programmer is needed for reading and writing eproms, chip type used is either 2716, 2732 or 2764.
 Easy approach is a modified chip with only boost cut deleted.
 Hitting boost cut limit, in detail below, is happening at 0.7 bar with stock exhaust.
 Deleting boost cut function removes engine protection in case of wastegate or magnetic valve malfunction and may lead to engine failure in worst case scenario.

 Exhaust system modifications can trigger overboost protection, common for many turbocharged cars.
 Decreased back pressure after turbine causes situation where wastegate is not able to follow.
 Boost pressure is elevated and engine protection triggered, injection stops and car shudders.
 According to BMW in 745i turbo this limit is reached when air flow meter registers 15% higher air flow than full throttle for more than 1.5s.
 This may be solved with modified chip, but once again part of engine protection is lost.

 Deleting boost cut in binary file simply means changing group of values.
-This places protection feature out of function and no more fuel cut on boost is seen.
-This can be achieved by programming binary from Motronic box, downloading modified file or buying a modified chip.
+It places protection feature out of function and no more fuel cut on boost is seen.
+This can be achieved by programming binary from Motronic box, downloading modified file or buying a ready chip.
 Remember to verify version before proceeding with downloaded file.
 How to work with binaries is instructed on another page, see above.
-Take care of maintenance items before proceeding and always monitor boost pressure with air/fuel-ratio as safety measure.
+Take care of maintenance items before proceeding and always monitor boost pressure (air/fuel-ratio recommended too) as safety measure.